-Joan Zoellner, Course Program Specialist, Mathematics, Higher Education, Charles A. Dana Center
+Joan Zoellner, Professional Learning and Implementation Specialist, Charles A. Dana Center Tammi Perez-Rice, Post Secondary Course Specialist, Charles A. Dana Center

-About the Dana Center
+About Charles A. Dana Center

 The Dana Center develops and scales math and science education innovations to support educators, administrators, and policy makers in creating seamless transitions throughout the K-14 system for all students, especially those who have historically been underserved.